MitchForest/snapbet/.pm/planning_docs/componenets.md

 ---

-This Component Architecture Document provides a comprehensive blueprint for building SnapFade's UI components with consistency, reusability, and performance in mind.
+This Component Architecture Document provides a comprehensive blueprint for building SnapBet's UI components with consistency, reusability, and performance in mind.
 The patterns and structures defined here will ensure a maintainable and scalable component library.